 This game causes a positive mood for those who played it in the circle of friends or family.
-Each player tries to keep the wooden tower stable, as long as possible but in the end because of the only one awkward movement it falls and the game ends.
-Now it’s hard to imagine but in fact, fifty years ago nobody played Jenga.
-With such great popularity as this game has now it is hard to believe in this.
-However, fifty years ago it was only at the stage of birth.
+Each player tries to keep the wooden tower stable, as long as possible but in the end because of the only one awkward movement it falls, and the game ends.
+Now it’s hard to imagine, but in fact, fifty years ago nobody played Jenga.
+With such high popularity as this game has now, it is hard to believe in this.
+However, fifty years ago, it was only at the stage of birth.
 At one of the conferences held in the game center of New York University, Leslie Scott, creator of a funny game, told her story.

-Small differences in the weight, size, and feel of the wooden bars have made it absolutely unique.
-From the first view all the bars are identical but actually, some of them are smoother or lighter, some are more easily pushed out.
-The main mystery of the game is that players usually do not know about this until they make a move.
-In earlier versions, there were only 48 blocks but it was decided to increase their number to 54.
+Small differences in the weight, size, and feel of the wooden bars have made it unique.
+From the first view, all the bars are identical, but actually, some of them are smoother or lighter, some are more easily pushed out.
+The central mystery of the game is that players usually do not know about this until they make a move.
+In earlier versions, there were only 48 blocks, but it was decided to increase their number to 54.

 The game quickly became popular and a large company Hasbro acquired exclusive rights to its distribution.
 A few years ago, the digital game developers NaturalMotion offered Leslie Scott to create a mobile version of the game.
-They tried to recreate the physical differences for each individual block in the simulation but ironically it turned out to be only with eighteen kinds of blocks in the phone game.
-According to the official data, at the moment more than fifty million copies of the game there are sold around the world.
+They tried to recreate the physical differences for each block in the simulation, but ironically, it turned out to be only with eighteen kinds of blocks in the phone game.
+According to the official data, at the moment, more than fifty million copies of the game there are sold around the world.

 Test your tranquility

-With the rapid development of modern computer technologies, Jenga still remains one of the most famous games in many countries worldwide.
+With the rapid development of modern computer technologies, Jenga remains one of the most popular games in many countries worldwide.
 People are interested in Jenga game history and try to create different variations of its traditional version to add something new to the gaming process.

 This game requires great caution and concentration from each player.
-Nevertheless, it is very funny and interesting.
-During this game, the real excitement awakens and all your emotions come to a new level.
-When your friend pulls out a block and you see how the tower sways, then you fully immerse in the game process and forget about everything except the game.
+Nevertheless, it is hilarious and exciting.
+During this game, the real excitement awakens, and all your emotions come to a new level.
+When your friend pulls out a block, and you see how the tower sways, then you fully immerse in the game process and forget about everything except the game.
 Only you and the tower.
 What will be your next move?
 Will it stand or crash down?
 Who knows…